2️⃣ Black-box Analysis

 - Replicate key paper figures showing which reasoning steps are most critical for final answers

 This section introduces three black-box methods for measuring sentence importance.
-These are called "black-box" because they only require observing inputs and outputs - we don't need to look inside the model at activations or attention patterns.
-By intervening on individual sentences (forcing answers, resampling, or replacing with counterfactuals), we can measure how much each sentence shapes the trajectory of the model's reasoning and its final conclusion.
+"Black-box" here means we only observe inputs and outputs - we don't look inside the model at activations or attention patterns.
+By intervening on individual sentences (forcing answers, resampling, or replacing with counterfactuals), we can measure how much each sentence shapes the model's reasoning trajectory and final conclusion.

-The paper used three different methods to measure sentence importance:
+The paper uses three methods to measure sentence importance:

 1. Forced Answer Importance.
-For each sentence $S_i$ in the CoT, we interrupt the model and append text, inducing a final output: Therefore, the final answer is \\boxed{...}.
-We then measure the model's accuracy when forced to answer immediately.
-If $A^f_i$ is the final answer when we force the model to answer immediately after $S_i$, and $P(A)$ is the probability of answer $A$ being correct, then the formula for forced answer importance is:
+For each sentence $S_i$ in the CoT, we interrupt the model and force a final output: Therefore, the final answer is \\boxed{...}.
+We measure accuracy when forced to answer immediately.
+If $A^f_i$ is the final answer when we force after $S_i$, and $P(A)$ is the probability of answer $A$ being correct:

 Can you see a flaw in this approach, when it comes to identifying sentences which are critical for the model's reasoning process?
 Click here to reveal the answer.